srivastava-rishi/spark/README.md

 # Spark
-It is mobile application that loads a API.
+It is mobile application that loads an API.

 # Current Features
 * It follow MVVM Design Pattern.